quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Core Logic
 **********

-To take advantage of the work we have already done, we have extracted a generic "propagated transformation" class.
+To take advantage of the work we have already done, we have extracted a generic 'propagated transformation' class.
 This class will detect eligible variables (to be defined by the specific transformation), build the dependency trees and apply the transformations (to be defined).

 The only main change we have to make to the functions we developed for X-OR is to handle transformation turning one ``Value`` into an array of ``Value``.